AdityaKeshari05/Snake-Game---Java/README.md

 ## 🎯 Overview
 This is a classic *Snake Game* built using *Java and Swing*.
 The game allows players to control a snake that grows in size after eating apples while avoiding collisions with the walls and itself.
-It also includes features like score tracking, skins, coins, and league systems (if implemented).
+It also includes features like score tracking, skins, coins, and league systems .

 ---